-This opportunity is open to filmmakers with feature length documentaries in late production or post-production that address issues of social or environmental justice.
+This opportunity is open to filmmakers with feature length documentaries in late production, post-production, or recently completed that address issues of social or environmental justice.

 Films may feature stories from anywhere in the world, but the applicant must be living in the United States and planning an impact campaign to be carried out in the U.S.

 Applicants must be at least 21 years of age as of the RFP application deadline.

 Decisions will be based on: quality of filmmaking and content of storytelling; background of the filmmaker and their connection to the issues; the filmmaker’s commitment to social justice; financial need; and timeliness of the topic.

 Filmmakers must be prepared for the impact strategy development to take place between February and July 2018.
 This does not mean that your film must be complete in this time period.